matthew-millard/coding-bootcamp-notes/course-notes.md

 - `cd ..`
   : takes you back one directory

+- `rm -rf .git`
+  : removes repository from the directory

 - `git init`
   : creates a new repository in the current directory